 A few weeks ago I wrote of my apprehension about Halloween’s approach and wondered how I would manage to get through what was once a favoured holiday.
-And then it dawned on me that I would manage by inviting the kid’s mom to come and participate in the day with us.
-I’d known that there would come a time when we’d invite her over for dinner and it just seemed to me that this could be a solution for everyone—me because I wasn’t emotionally prepared to take the kid trick-or-treating and them because mom-and-daughter time is awesome!
+And then it dawned on me that I would manage by inviting the kid’s mum to come and participate in the day with us.
+I’d known that there would come a time when we’d invite her over for dinner and it just seemed to me that this could be a solution for everyone – me because I wasn’t emotionally prepared to take the kid trick-or-treating and them because mum-and-daughter time is awesome!

 Just as we finished eating, the first group of trick-or-treaters knocked on the door.
-Which prompted the kid to put on her mask, grab her sword, and rush for the door to partake in the night’s begging activities—reminding her mom and godfather to remain in the car when she went up to houses.
-(This is a standard demand from my understanding—though I still can’t believe that it’s become the ‘norm’ for kids to be driven around trick-or-treating!)
+This prompted the kid to put on her mask, grab her sword, and rush for the door to partake in the night’s begging activities – reminding her mum and godfather to remain in the car when she went up to houses.
+(This is a standard demand from my understanding – although I still can’t believe that it’s become the “norm” for kids to be driven around trick-or-treating!)

 Sadly, I wasn’t able to muster the same enthusiasm I once had for the holiday, but I think I managed to fake it well enough so that others couldn’t tell.
 Heck, I even managed to squeeze in a Halloween corn maze and a fun pumpkin-making activity!

 And on the whole, this year was easier than last year so I have hope that one day I will enjoy the holidays with as much excitement as I once did.
 Until then, I’ll keep faking it because it seems to work!

 Oh, and if you wondered, on the menu was:

 - Dragon scales and monster mucus (Chips and dip)

 - Lizard brains (Cherry tomatoes)

 - Bloody guts served over a bed of worms (Spaghetti with meat sauce)

 - Dragon blood (Cranberry juice)